-10 Acid Sulfate Soils
+10.1 Acid Sulfate Soils

 Clause 10 applies to the identification, testing and treatment of Acid Sulfate Soils where encountered on the Site and in imported materials.
-For the purposes of this clause, the term 'Sampling and Analysis Procedure' shall mean the current revision of the Guidelines for Sampling and Analysis of Lowland Acid Sulfate Soils in Queensland published by the Queensland Acid Sulfate Soils Investigation Team and the Department of Natural Resources and Mines.
+For the purposes of this clause, the term 'Sampling and Analysis Procedure' shall mean the current revision of the National Acid Sulfate Soils Guidance - National acid sulfate soils sampling and identification methods manual (Water Quality Australia).